Chloroplast: Chloroplast DNA

-Chloroplasts, like other types of plastid, contain a genome separate from that in the cell nucleus.
+Chloroplasts, like other endosymbiotic organelles, contain a genome separate from that in the cell nucleus.
 The existence of chloroplast DNA (cpDNA) was identified biochemically in 1959, and confirmed by electron microscopy in 1962.
 The discoveries that the chloroplast contains ribosomes and performs protein synthesis revealed that the chloroplast is genetically semi-autonomous.
 Chloroplast DNA was first sequenced in 1986.
-Since then, hundreds of chloroplast DNAs from various species have been sequenced, but they are mostly those of land plants and green algae—glaucophytes, red algae, and other algal groups are extremely underrepresented, potentially introducing some bias in views of "typical" chloroplast DNA structure and content.
+Since then, hundreds of chloroplast genomes from various species have been sequenced, but they are mostly those of land plants and green algae—glaucophytes, red algae, and other algal groups are extremely underrepresented, potentially introducing some bias in views of "typical" chloroplast DNA structure and content.

 Molecular structure

-With few exceptions, most chloroplasts have their entire chloroplast genome combined into a single large circular DNA molecule, typically 120,000–170,000 base pairs long.
-They can have a contour length of around 30–60 micrometers, and have a mass of about 80–130 million daltons.

-While usually thought of as a circular molecule, there is some evidence that chloroplast DNA molecules more often take on a linear shape.
+With few exceptions, most chloroplasts have their entire chloroplast genome combined into a single large circular DNA molecule, typically 120,000–170,000 base pairs long and a mass of about 80–130 million daltons.
+While chloroplast genomes can almost always be assembled into a circular map, the physical DNA molecules inside cells take on a variety of linear and branching forms.
+New chloroplasts may contain up to 100 copies of their genome, though the number of copies decreases to about 15–20 as the chloroplasts age.